nvitya/vihal/README.md

 The project development began in 2017, the direct predecessor is my [NVCM](https://github.com/nvitya/nvcm) project (which supports only ARM Cortex-M).

-The VIHAL tries to provide the same SW interface for the different microcontrollers, and so it does not cover all hardware features of all Microcontrollers.

-# Quick Start
+# Quick Start / Examples

 For the quick start here are ready to use examples for several popular boards (for Eclipse CDT): https://github.com/nvitya/vihaltests